-Waymo's mission is to bring self-driving technology to the world, making it safe and easy for people and things to get where they are going.
-We're building the World's Most Experienced Driver[TM] and we believe our technology can improve access to mobility, and save thousands of lives now lost to traffic crashes.
+Waymo's mission is to bring autonomous driving technology to the world, making it safe and easy for people and things to get where they are going.
+We're building the World's Most Experienced DriverTM and we believe our technology can improve access to mobility, and save thousands of lives now lost to traffic crashes.